mongodb/leafygreen-ui/packages/tabs/README.md

 **Type:** `string`

-**Default:** ''

 Adds a className to the root element.

 ### setSelected

 **Type:** `function`

-When controlling component, use setSelected prop to receive information about newly activated Tab index.
+Function that receives information about newly activated Tab Index as its first argument.

 ### selected

 **Type:** `number`

-If property is used, component will behave as a controlled component.
-The value passed here should match the index of the `Tab` component that should appear active.
+If selected is set, component will behave as a controlled component.
+The value passed here should match the index of the `Tab` component to appear active.

 ### children

 **Type:** `node`

-**Default:** `null`

 `Tab` components that will be supplied to `Tabs` component.